beartronix/SystemCore/README.md

 The [Tutorials](https://github.com/NoOrientationProgramming/NopTutorials) provide more information on how to delve into this wonderful (recursive) world ..

-Another greate example for using the SystemCore is [CodeOrb](https://github.com/NoOrientationProgramming/code-orb#codeorb-start)!
+Another great example for using the SystemCore is [CodeOrb](https://github.com/NoOrientationProgramming/code-orb#codeorb-start)!

 ### Requirements